-He is an Associate Professor and an ecologist.
-He is interested in understanding causes and threats to species diversity as well as elucidating species – environment – people interactions especially those of endangered species or environments.
+As an ecologist I am interested in understanding causes and threats to species diversity as well as elucidating species – environment – people interactions especially those of endangered species or environments.
 I seek to understand the effects of ecological, demographic and environmental processes on the genetic diversity of endangered species.
 My research lines combine the use of field studies on natural populations, molecular genetic techniques and analytical tools in ecology, population genetics and phylogenetics.
-The overall objective is to obtain scientific information that can be incorporated into the conservation and management of biological resources.
+The overall objective is to obtain scientific information that can be incorporated into policies and practices for the conservation and management of biological resources.
 My research further involves employment of the ecosystem management approach to conservation and management of biological resources by harnessing environmental services and capacity building among long communities to undertake conservation for sustainable development programmes.
-My research interests therefore span ecology, conservation and socio economics.
+My research interests therefore span ecology, conservation and socio economics,.

 - J. Paul Grobler, Sinobongo Ndyogolo, James Barasa, Romulus Abila, and Andre F.J.
 Schlemmer (2015) Genetic identification of invasive walking catfish C. batrachus intermingled with African catfish C. gariepinus in South Africa.
 African Journal of Wildlife Research 45(1): 55–62 (April 2015)

 - J. E. Barasa, R. Abila, P. J. Grobler, G. O. Dangasuk, M. Njahira and B.K.
 Arara ( 2014) Genetic diversity and gene flow in Clarias gariepinus from Lakes Victoria and Kanyaboli, Kenya.
 African Journal of Aquatic Science.
 39(3): 287–293 http://dx.doi.org/10.2989/16085914.2014.933734